steven-aj/steven-aj/README.md

 🔒 :: Advocate for digital autonomy and privacy

-🛠️ :: Enthusiast of sustainable software craftsmanship
+🛠️ :: Enthusiast of sustainable development

 🐧 :: _Forever Linux User_